 Avigilon ACC7 introduced innovative capabilities.
 The Focus of Attention user interface leverages artificial intelligence-powered Avigilon self-learning video and analytics and unusual motion detection capabilities to decipher what information is important and to present to security operations.

-When Avigilon security cameras spot suspicious people or vehicles, a thumbnail of the scene pops up on operators’ screens with red boxes drawn around the concerning activity.
+When Avigilon security cameras spot suspicious people or vehicles, a thumbnail of the scene pops up on operators’ screens with blue boxes drawn around the concerning activity.